 Another footwear style that Margiela helped bring to the forefront of fashion is that of the now-signature Tabi boot.
 One of Margiela's first unique footwear designs, the maison's take on the traditional Japanese split-toe footwear began as early as 1988.
 Since then the brand's Tabi boot has come in and out of popularity, with limited production runs and unique seasonal releases making the silhouette a unique part of Maison Margiela's oeuvre.
 In late-2018 and early-2019, the Tabi boot shot back into relevancy, reemerging as a must-have for those in-the-know.

 As the brand became successful in the mid 1990s, Martin Margiela retired completely from public view, at a time when the idea of the invisible designer found itself at odds the accelerated rise of celebrity culture.
 As other designers—or were required to become—famous; Margiela’s anonymity became louder than ever.

-As stated above, many of MM's hallmarks revolve around blending in, meaning a rejection of some of the traditional branding and marketing techniques employed by most fashion companies.
-What most people consider as a de facto logo—the four white stitches on the back of a white, numerical label—had, in fact, the opposite purpose: Stitches were meant to be cut off so the garment would be without a label and logo whatsoever.
+As stated above, many of Martin Margiela's hallmarks revolve around blending in, meaning a rejection of some of the traditional branding and marketing techniques employed by most fashion companies.
+What most people consider as a de facto logo—the four white stitches on the back of a white, numerical label— originally had, in fact, the opposite purpose: Stitches were meant to be cut off so the garment would be without a label and logo whatsoever.

 neutral, the binary opposite of black, or a blank canvas.

 A sense of invisibility has been incorporated into the DNA of the brand since the beginning.
-Patrick Scallon, Margiela's right hand man, once characterized their marketing strategy as
+Patrick Scallon, Margiela's right hand man, once characterized the brand's marketing strategy as

 absence equals presence and